-For an optimum work place we also offer a 19" wide profile cabinet which can be a sit or a stand workplace and which also houses the control PC.
-This cabinet can be equipped with spacious 3 HU drawers which can hold technical documentation etc. The profile cabinet is ready for receiving power electronics such as e.g. REINHARDT-power modules or additional stimulus and measuring devices.

-Dimensions: Height incl. feet 1,950 mm, approx. depth incl. working desk 1,420 mm
+For an optimum work place we also offer a 19" wide profile cabinet with 24 HU which also houses the control PC.
+Optionally, this cabinet can be equipped with spacious 3 HU drawers which can hold technical documentation etc. As an option, the 19"-sub-desks can be delivered with doors.
+Behind that you can mount receptions for the universal-exchange plates with bed-of-nails (380 x 230 mm).
+Up to 5 exchange plates can be housed in a sub-desk.
+The profile cabinet is ready for receiving power electronics such as e.g. REINHARDTpower modules or additional stimulus and measuring devices.
+Dimensions: Height incl. feet 1370 mm, approx. depth 900 mm